 The university has negotiated special rates with local hotels for guests attending WCSU's Commencement festivities.
 To make your reservation, call the hotel of your choice directly.
 Book your reservation early to ensure room availability.
 When booking your reservation, make sure to ask for the special WCSU rate.
 We looking forward to seeing you on campus this May.

 A reception will be held near the graduation site after the ceremony for graduates and their guests.

 There is no limit to how many guests students can invite to the Undergraduate Commencement festivities.
 Everyone is welcome.
 There is, however, limited parking on the Westside campus that day.
 Every student scheduled for graduation, as well as the student's family, will receive a special one-day hang-tag parking pass.
 Please see the Parking section below for additional information.
 Anyone without a hang-tag may park on the Midtown campus and take the complimentary shuttle over to Westside.
 Refer to the Shuttle Service section below.
-Students can pick up their hang-tag at the Grad Salute on May 2.
+Students can pick up their hang-tag at the Grad Salute.
 Family hang-tags will be mailed home.

 Parking is limited at the Westside campus.
 Every student scheduled for graduation, as well as the student’s family, will receive a special one-day hang-tag parking pass.
 Students should pick up their parking pass at Grad Salute.
 A parking passes will be mailed the 3rd week of April to each family of a graduate.

 These passes are for use by graduates and guests and must be displayed from the rear view mirror of all vehicles.
 No vehicle will be admitted without this pass.
 Please note that most parking is in campus lots and not all are close to the stadium where commencement will take place.